kevinlin1/kevinlin1.github.io/about.md

   - /resume/
 ---

 Kevin Lin ([*he/him/his*](https://www.mypronouns.org/he-him)) is an Assistant Teaching Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-Kevin received his BA (2018) and MS (2019) in Computer Science from UC Berkeley where he coordinated the teaching and delivery of large-scale introductory undergraduate CS courses and developed programs for broadening participation and retention in classrooms of all sizes.
+He leads instructional innovation in introductory programming and data structures with a focus on restorying computing education towards more critical, contrapuntal, and justice-oriented social futures.
+Kevin received his MS in Computer Science from UC Berkeley, where he coordinated the teaching and delivery of very large-scale undergraduate CS courses to over 1,000 students per semester.

 2019---
 : **Assistant Teaching Professor**\\